 - 1. The implementations of special efforts by the DMMPC and MITS to review existing planning processes to ensure that all factors listed in MAP-21, the FAST Act and Title VI of the Civil Rights Act are adequately considered and, where necessary, modify and supplement such processes to encompass all factors, including methods to expand and enhance transit services and capital investments resulting in increased security and non-discrimination. - 2.
-The DMMPC will coordinate with MITS regarding the Transit Asset Management (TAM) Plan, including implementing a TAM-related performance based planning process for prioritizing investments meeting targets for State of Good Repair and inclusion in the Metropolitan Transportation Plan and the Transportation Improvement Program. - The DMMPC will also coordinate and assist, as needed, in development of a Public Transportation Agency Safety Plan (PTASP) that will include procedures for implementing a Safety Management System. - 3.
-Private sector participation opportunities in transit will be monitored and relevant notifications will be made through the following private sector initiatives: - a) Maintain a complete and current list of local private-sector transportation providers. - b) Recruit and maintain a private sector transit representative to participate on the Technical Advisory Committee. - c) Encourage private sector transit by providing information on transit opportunities that become available to serve local needs. - 4.
-Provide assistance to MITS, Eaton EMTS and other transportation providers in their efforts to maintain transit service that complies with the provisions of the Americans with Disabilities Act (ADA). - 5.
-Provide continued assistance and funding to the Muncie Indiana Transit System (MITS) for the MITSPlus, Non-User and Fixed Route Passenger Marketing Research Study. - 6.
-The MPO will continue to work with the Muncie Indiana Transit System to collect bus stop inventory data that includes a physical description as well as identification of any components that do not meet current accessibility standards.
+The DMMPC will coordinate with MITS regarding the Transit Asset Management (TAM) Plan, including implementing a TAM-related performance-based planning process for prioritizing investments meeting targets for State of Good Repair and inclusion in the Metropolitan Transportation Plan and the Transportation Improvement Program.

+The DMMPC will also coordinate and assist, as needed, in development of a Public Transportation Agency Safety Plan (PTASP) that will include procedures for implementing a Safety Management System.

+- 3. Private sector participation opportunities in transit will be monitored and relevant notifications will be made through the following private sector initiatives: - a) Maintain a complete and current list of local private-sector transportation providers. - b) Recruit and maintain a private sector transit representative to participate on the Technical Advisory Committee. - c) Encourage private sector transit by providing information on transit opportunities that become available to serve local needs. - 4.
+Provide assistance to MITS, Eaton EMTS and other transportation providers in their efforts to maintain transit service that complies with the provisions of the Americans with Disabilities Act (ADA).

+5. The MPO will continue to work with the Muncie Indiana Transit System to collect bus stop inventory data that includes a physical description as well as identification of any components that do not meet current accessibility standards.
 The data will be shared with INDOT and used to develop a strategy for barrier removal and transit stop improvements aimed at improving ADA compliance.